-The panel's decision to preempt California Code of Civil Procedure § 354.4 based upon speeches and letters of the President and other executive officials is manifestly at odds with the delicate balance between state and federal prerogatives struck by the Supreme Court in its foreign affairs preemption jurisprudence and reaffirmed as recently as last year.
+The panel's decision upholding California Code of Civil Procedure § 354.4 respects the delicate balance between state and federal prerogatives struck by the Supreme Court in its foreign affairs preemption jurisprudence.
+Speeches and letters of the President and other executive officials lack the force of law, and therefore cannot preempt state law.

 Foreign affairs conflict preemption requires, as its starting point, federal action with the force of law that is therefore "fit to preempt" state law.
 Am.
 Ins.
-Ass 'n v.
+Ass'n v.
 Garamendi, 539 U.S. 396, 416 (2003).
 Typically such authority comes from the Constitution, statutes and treaties; the Supreme Court has recognized an exception to this rule for executive agreements negotiated by the President to settle civil claims between Americans and foreign entities.
 The Court made clear in Medellin v.
 Texas, 128 S. Ct.
 1346, 1371 (2008), that the preemptive force of executive agreements involves a "narrow set of circumstances" that does not apply generally to executive action, including memoranda from the President.